United States of America

 -Sample local wines in Napa Valley and Santa Barbara.

 -Catch a wave and walk on the boardwalk on Santa Monica Beach.
+Read more on California Attractions.

 Getting to California

 Los Angeles International Airport (LAX) and San Francisco International Airport (SFO) are major international hubs, and there are plenty of flights to California available from practically anywhere.
 There are direct flights to California from London and most major UK cities, and flights from London take roughly 10-11 hours.
+Get more information on California Airports.

 East of Eden by John Steinbeck, LA Confidential by James Ellroy, and The Tortilla Curtain by TC Boyle.